 The website will be hosted in Houston, Texas, by Enron North America Corp.
-However, a number of the counterparties will be companies established in your jurisdiction and physical commodities may be delivered to your jurisdiction.
+However, a number of the counterparties will be companies established in your jurisdiction and physical commodities may be delivered by such local companies in your jurisdiction.
 Accordingly, Enron requires the following advice as to whether there are any issues or overriding laws in your jurisdiction which may impact on Enron's proposal.

 Based on the above background, could you please provide advice on the following questions in relation to your jurisdiction?